Privacy policy

 CSC may also collect identifying data about member activities or interactions with CSC’s online applications, including but not limited to the collection of user locations, number and frequency of access attempts, number, type and frequency of member transactions and pages visited.

-How does CSC collect information?
+How does CSC collect personal information?

 CSC may collect your personal information where we are authorised or required by law, where you have consented, or where the information is reasonably necessary for, or directly related to, our functions or activities.
-Sensitive information is primarily provided to CSC through Australian government employers.

 How does CSC store and protect information?